Taco Bell Meat Recipe That Tastes Just Like the Classic

 Method Overview: The Texture-First Cooking Approach

 Start by placing the ground beef in a large mixing bowl.
 Add 1⅔ cups of the water, the taco seasoning, cornstarch, and cocoa powder if you’re using it.
-Mix everything together thoroughly using your hands or a sturdy spoon.
+Mix everything together thoroughly using your hands or a strong spoon.
 The mixture should look loose, sticky, and almost pasty.
 That’s exactly what you want.

 Lightly grease a large nonstick skillet or Dutch oven and place it over medium-high heat.
-Add the meat mixture to the pan, then pour in the remaining ⅔ cup water.
+Add the meat mixture to the pan, then pour in the remaining ⅔ cup of water.
 Cover the pan and let it cook undisturbed for about five minutes.
 This initial covered cook allows the meat to heat evenly without browning too quickly.

 After five minutes, remove the lid and begin breaking up the meat using a spatula.
 Press and scrape until the beef is finely crumbled and evenly spread across the pan.
 Lower the heat and let it simmer uncovered.
 As the liquid slowly evaporates, the mixture will thicken and take on that signature taco meat texture.
 This usually takes about 20 to 30 minutes.